Lindsay Thorngren

 Lindsay Thorngren (born December 5, 2005) is an American figure skater.
-She is the 2022 CS Golden Spin of Zagreb champion and 2022 Challenge Cup silver medalist.
-She is also the 2022 World Junior bronze medalist, the 2021 JGP France I champion, and the 2020 U.S. national junior champion.
+She is the 2023 NHK Trophy silver medalist and 2022 CS Golden Spin of Zagreb champion.

+At the junior level, Thorngren was the 2022 World Junior bronze medalist, the 2021 JGP France I champion, and the 2020 U.S. national junior champion.

 Personal life

 Thorngren was born on December 5, 2005, in White Plains, New York, to parents Edward and Elizabeth.
-Her mother, Elizabeth, is from the Dominican Republic.
+Her mother, Elizabeth, immigrated to the United States from the Dominican Republic at age 15.

-She has an older sister named Avrianny and a younger sister named Elaura.

 Career

 Early years

 Thorngren began learning to skate in 2009 as a four-year-old in Maple Grove, Minnesota.
 She participated in her first competition in 2010 at the age of five.
 She began training under her current coach, Julia Lautowa when her family relocated from Minnesota to New Jersey.
 Thorngren competed at her first U.S. Championship in 2017 at the juvenile level, where she finished sixth.
 She went on to win the U.S. intermediate women's title in 2019 and the junior title in 2020.